2. User interfaces

 : The currently selected workspace is saved.
 If the currently selected workspace isBlank

-, clicking this action will ask for a workspace name and create it (Pin
+, clicking this action is asking for a name and create a new workspace (Pin

 ), then select it.Rename